Visiting Banff in March? Here’s All You Need to Know

 Please make sure not to venture into avalanche territory unless you have taken an avalanche safety course, are knowledgeable on the subject, and have a beacon, probe, and shovel.
 You can see some safe snowshoes we recommend here.

-Booking a snowshoe tour is one of the most popular things to do in March, and is great for people who want assistance in the Banff backcountry, this tour takes you to beautiful views in the Sunshine Meadows!
+If you’d rather not venture out on your own, booking a snowshoe tour is one of the most popular things to do in March.
+This tour is great for people who want assistance in the Banff backcountry and takes you to beautiful views in the Sunshine Meadows!

 Warm Up at a Brewery